 Who Can Be Held Liable in Street Takeovers?

-These sideshows or street takeovers are a public scourge to be dealt with.
+Dealing with these sideshows or street takeovers is crucial for the public’s well-being.
 But, when individuals are affected, there are a number of serious repercussions.
 Medical expenses can add up very quickly.

 Victims and families could face significant financial pressure because they may be unable to work or in some cases, may never be able to earn a living because of permanent injuries and disabilities.

-There are a number of parties who could be held potentially liable for street takeover-related accidents.
+Several parties could be held potentially liable for street takeover-related accidents.
 Obviously, the drivers who behaved recklessly and caused the accident can be held accountable for injuries and damages.

-If you or a loved one has been injured in a street takeover accident or if you have lost a loved one as the result of such an incident, it is important that you reach out to an experienced Los Angeles car accident lawyer who will stay abreast of the official investigation and make sure that your legal rights and best interests are preserved.
+If you or a loved one has been injured in a street takeover accident or if you have lost a loved one as the result of such an incident, you must reach out to an experienced Los Angeles car accident lawyer who will stay abreast of the official investigation and make sure that your legal rights and best interests are preserved.